moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 done
 ```

+Subsequently, we (optionally, depending on the preferred analysis mode, genome-
-Subsequently, we concatenate the VCF files in preparation for conversion to
+wide or per chromosome) concatenate the VCF files in preparation for conversion
-PLINK format for the rest of the filtering as well as PCA operations.
-We assume
+to PLINK format for the rest of the filtering as well as PCA operations.
+We
-that the concatenated VCF file is called `COHORT_imputed.vcf.gz`:
+assume that the concatenated VCF file is called `COHORT_imputed.vcf.gz`:

 ```
 bcftools concat \